 Residential Camper means that you will reside and dine in the resident and dining halls at Villanova University throughout the camp week.
-Non-Residential (or Commuter) Camper means that you are at camp for the full day but do not reside in the residence halls or have every meal in the dining halls and will depart in the evening after sessions
+Commuter Camper means that you are at camp for the full day alongside the Residential Campers, but do not sleep in the residence halls and will depart in the evening after sessions.

 Yes!
 Teams/Clubs are welcome to register for any of our events.
 Please contact us by email at email@example.com with the subject line of “Team Discount” to learn more about the team registration portal.

 We will provide your team with a unique registration link through a team registration contact.
 The registrations must be confirmed at least two weeks prior to the start of camp.
 Here are the typical discounts offered:

 NOTE: Team discounts cannot be applied with other discounts

 Team Camp Refund Policy: